imjoy-team/ImJoy/README.md

 * `env` (**for python plugins only**) the virtual environment or docker image command used for creating an enviroment to run the plugins
 * `cmd` (**for python plugins only**) the command used to run the plugin, by default, it will run `python`, sometimes it can be something like `python3` or `python27` etc.
 * `requirements` (**for python plugins only**) the pip packages which will be installed before running the plugin, package names or github links are both supported.
 It can be a list of pip packages or a command string.
 For example, `["numpy", "scipy==1.0"]` or `"pip install numpy scipy==1.0"`.
 If you want to use conda, you can set it to `"conda install numpy scipy==1.0"`.
 * `dependencies` names of other imjoy plugins which the current one depend on.
 They will be installed automatically during installation.
+An url can also be used as a dependency for sharing a plugin.

 To configure the plugin with `tags`, the following `<config>` fields can be made configurable: `"env", "requirements", "dependencies", "icon", "ui", "mode"`.